-To connect the signal wire, lead a suitable wire type (RS485 cable 9841, 1200hm screen twisted pair or equivalent) through the second cable gland and tighten it into position with about 35mm of cable from the bottom of the cable gland.
+To connect the signal wire, lead a suitable wire type through the second cable gland and tighten it into position with about 35mm of cable from the bottom of the cable gland.

-Remove either the three-way terminal block next to the power supply socket if connecting the detector to a SenseNET system, or the four-way "Bus" terminal block if connecting the detector to an FACP in conjunction with the APIC addressable bus card.
-For example, in a SenseNET system using screened cable, connect the screen wire(s) to the "SCN" terminal, Bus A wire(s) to the "A" terminal and Bus B wire(s) to the "B" terminal.
+Remove either the three-way terminal block next to the power supply socket if connecting the detector to a SenseNET system, or the four-way "Bus" terminal block if connecting the detector to an alarm panel in conjunction with the APIC addressable bus card.
+For example, in a SenseNET system using screened cable, connect the screen wire(s) to the "SCN" terminal, Bus A wire(s) to the "A" terminal and Bus B wire(s) to the "B" terminal

-If the detector is in the middle of a SenseNET chain, with input and output connections, it may be more convenient to link the common Bus A, Bus B and screen wires to single A, B and screen wires for linking to the terminal block.
+If the detector is in the middle of a SenseNET chain, with input and output connections, it may be more convenient to link the common Bus A, Bus B and screen wires to single A, B and screen wires for linking to the terminal block